 Approved providers delivering STRC services in a home care setting

-The Commission conducts the quality review of flexible care services through which STRC is provided in a home care setting in accordance with the Aged Care Quality and Safety Commission Rules 2018
+The Commission conducts quality reviews of flexible care services through which STRC is provided in a home care setting in accordance with the Commission Rules.

 Further information on the quality review process is available through our Home services page.

 Approved providers delivering STRC services in a residential care setting

 Flexible care services delivering STRC in an accredited residential care setting are accredited by the Commission in accordance with the Rules.